Creating Immersive Virtual Tours

 This adds some additional complexity to adding audio, BUT I do like the way it forces students to be far more deliberate (and creative) with their narration tracks, and it teaches them useful multimedia production skills.

-PS: It's worth getting your students to write a script for when they record, rather than just winging it.
+PS: If you plan on including audio, it's worth getting your students to write a script for when they record, rather than just winging it.
 The collaborative features in Google Docs is great for this.
-Get students to work in groups to plan and script their work in advance, then practice speaking it before they hit record!
+Get students to work in groups to plan and script their work in advance using a Doc, then practice speaking it before they hit record!